WordSDO/Android_blog_post_app/README.md

 # android_blog_post_app
 Free to edit and use this app for commercial and non commercial purpose.
-Genrral Public Licence.
+General Public Licence.